ignaciofls/customtextclassifier/README.md

     }
 ```

-### Sample Index Field Definition
+## Sample Index Field Definition

 The skill will output the entities that have been extracted for the corpus.
-In this example I am just expecting one entity, so I need to populate a field of Edm.ComplexType that will contain subfields for Category, Confidence, Offset and Length.
-If more than one Entity is expected go for Collection.ComplexType instead of Edm.ComplexType
+In this example, I am just expecting one entity so I need to populate a field of Edm.ComplexType that will contain subfields for Category, Confidence, Offset and Length.
+If more than one Entity is expected, go for Collection.ComplexType instead of Edm.ComplexType.

 ```json
 {